Afreveletti/Rotated-LFCA/README.md

-The traditional LFCA function is contained in the "Signal_Processing.py" file, taken from https://github.com/rcjwills/lfca/tree/master/Python.
-While largely the same, the function listed here differs slightly.
-The changes can be seen via...
+The LFCA and Lanczos filter functions are contained in "Signal_Processing.py" and "Lanczos_Filter.py "files, respectively.
+These are both taken from https://github.com/rcjwills/lfca/tree/master/Python.
+The Lanczos filter code has not been modified and is identical to what is available at the link.
+The LFCA function, however, has been edited to accommodate a concatenated LFCA approach; though, they are essentially the same.